Open In Colab

 """

-files = sorted(glob(pattern)) # Sorted list of files matching supplied pattern
+files = sorted(dir.glob('*.hdf5')) # Sorted list of HDF5 files within directory

-d = {'dt':[],'CPU':[],'e_RMS':[]} # Initial dictionary of empty lists
+d = {'dt':[],'CPU':[],'eRMS':[]} # Initial dictionary of empty lists

 for file in files: # Loop over files

-params,data=read_file(file) # Read from the HDF5 file
+attr,data=read_hdf5_file(file) # Read from the HDF5 file

-d['dt'].append(params['dt']) # Append timestep to corresponding list
+d['dt'].append(attr['dt']) # Append timestep to corresponding list

-d['CPU'].append(params['CPU']) # Append CPU time to corresponding list
+d['CPU'].append(attr['CPU']) # Append CPU time to corresponding list

 e = np.zeros_like(data['K']) # Zero total energy/atom array